-The most fun, beautiful, and healthy activities in autumn is going out to enjoy “color change of leaves,” koyo in Japanese.
-You can see postcards looking scenery everywhere during this season.
+The most fun, beautiful, and healthy activity in autumn is going out to enjoy the “color change of leaves,” koyo in Japanese.
+You can see postcards looking at scenery everywhere during this season.
 We’ve carefully selected some special spots around Tokyo; in the parks surrounded by buildings in the city center, and also in the quieter suburbs of Tokyo or neighboring areas.
 The peak season for koyo in the Kanto region is usually from mid-November to early December, and some places will be illuminated only for a limited time.
 Which place would you like to visit for the beautiful autumn?

 1. Meiji Jingu Gaien

 This 300-meter-long ginkgo tree-lined road is often used in movies and TV dramas.
 The paths extend from Aoyama-dori to Meiji Jingu Gaien in downtown Tokyo.
 The beautiful tunnel created by 146 golden ginkgo trees, with the historical museum building in deep in the background guarantees as striking photo.
 The ground beneath the trees is completely covered with a golden carpet of ginkgo leaves.

 Gaienmae Station (Tokyo Metro Ginza Line) or Aoyama Icchome Station (Tokyo Metro Ginza Line, Hanzomae Line, Toei Oedo Line)